JohnCorby/GravityGuild2/DESIGN.md

   - OR do uh ultrakill coin thing
 - IDEA: explode after seconds for cool kill and prevent long range?
   - or just make it longer between shots
+  - or make it so you can manually explode like stickybomb
 - might be too hard to escape? so if u shoot it the other person just dies lol
   - or make it counterable with arrow (ie shoot tnt to make it explode early)
 - IDEA: switch small tnt for minecart that slide along da ground